-Many expense deductions aren't actually based on the money you spend, rather on figures the IRS considers to be normal expenditures for a family of your size living in your particular state.
-The IRS employs the same metrics it uses to determine the amount of money delinquent taxpayers can afford to pay in back taxes.
-These amounts may or may not reflect your personal situation.
+The IRS employs the same metrics it uses to determine the amount of money delinquent taxpayers can afford to pay in back taxes when they fall behind.
+These amounts might or might not reflect your personal situation.

 This category includes: